 If you’ve moved furniture around, be sure to return all items of furniture to the original room – the inventory check-in report will also help with this if you can't remember.
 This will help to avoid claims for missing items that are simply in a different room.

 All areas of the property need to be cleaned to the same standard they were in when you first moved in.
-This includes the oven, fridge freezer (get defrosting) and windows!
+This includes the likes of ovens, fridge freezer (get defrosting), mattresses, carpets and windows!
 Moving out can be stressful enough, so think about calling a professional cleaning service in if you have the budget.
-Remember carpets should be professionally cleaned before moving out.
 Leave the property as you would like to move into it!

 Don’t just leave unwanted items behind, as you might be charged for the cost of disposal.
 Check the original inventory check-in report to be sure what needs to stay in the property, and arrange to pack and move, or dispose, of anything you own.